ben-axnick/toy_robot/README.md

 ## Running

 The toy robot uses Bundler to manage dependencies and as such execution should be prefixed by `bundle exec`.
-Three modes of interaction are supported:
+Two modes of interaction are supported:

-- Start interactively: `bundle exec ./bin/runner.rb`
+- Start interactively: `bundle exec ./exe/toy_robot`
-- Stream input via stdin: `echo "FOO\nBAR" | bundle exec ./bin/runner.rb`
+- Stream input via stdin: `echo "FOO\nBAR" | bundle exec ./exe/toy_robot`
-- Pass filenames as arguments: `bundle exec ./bin/runner.rb examples/a.txt`

 ## Testing